johnpeart/johnpeart.github.io/_blogpost/2024-04-16-eurovision-first-listens.md

   lyric: |
     Who do you chase when you leave me?
   commentary: |
     This “dark alternative pop song” is certainly dark, certainly alternative and definitely has pop!

     It has a slow wind up, but once it hits its stride there's a fighting vocal and pulsating soundtrack to accompany it.

 - country: "Spain"
   shortcode: "ESP"
   emoji: "🇪🇸"
   artist: "Nebulossa"
   song: "Vixen"
-  language: "English"
+  language: "Spanish"
   youtube: "LJFpexlj9Bs"
   semifinal: 2
   final: TRUE